renmax/MRTableView-parallaxHeader/README.md

        tableView.MRDelegate = self;
        tableView.dataSource = self;

   ##note
-    "you should use MRDelegate  instead of delegate, the rest just the same as you use UITablView".
+    you should use MRDelegate  instead of delegate, the rest just the same as you use UITablView.